 - Hot glue gun and glue sticks

-How to Make a 3D Monarch Butterfly
+How to Make a 3D Butterfly Out of Paper

 After completing our butterfly science study, we decided to make a 3D model of a Monarch butterfly.
 We only used craft supplies that we had on hand, so our colors aren’t quite accurate, but Monkey completed the design on her own with little help from me.